Staff login

 Opening Bank Accounts

-• Any new bank accounts to be opened for general college business must have the written approval of Finance committee of the governing Board.
+Any new bank accounts to be opened for general college business must have the written approval of Finance sub-committee of the governing Board.

-• Any new bank accounts to be opened for staff ministry Fringe Benefit payments must have the approval of the General Manager (Operations)
+Any new bank accounts to be opened for staff ministry Fringe Benefit payments must have the approval of the Chief Operations Officer.

-• For each new general college bank account opened, the financial system must be updated, and the bank account registered by the Senior Accountant.
+For each new general college bank account opened, the financial system must be updated and the bank account registered by the Chief Finance Officer.

 Changing Bank Account Authorising Users

-• If an existing authorising user leaves the organisation, or they are no longer required to be an authorising user, approval of the General Manager (Operations) is required to remove them from the banking system.
+If an existing authorising user leaves the organisation, or they are no longer required to be an authorising user, approval of the Chief Operations Officer is required to remove them from the banking system.

 Bank Account Authorisations